Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 We next wish to show that if our point configuration is generic, and we have an ordered subsequence of $D$ edge lengths that are consistent with $K_{d+2}$, then indeed, it must arise due to exactly this subgraph.
 Using Theorem~\ref{thm:bkMain}, we can then uniquely reconstruct these $d+2$ points.

-To this end, our first step is to establish is that if the $D$ edges do not form a $K_{d+2}$ graph, then as we vary over $\p$, we should be able to vary each of these $D$ numbers independently.
+To this end, our first step is to establish that if the $D$ edges do not form a $K_{d+2}$ graph, then as we vary over $\p$, we should be able to vary each of these $D$ numbers independently.

-\begin{definition} Let $d$ be some fixed dimension and $n$ a number of vertices.
-Let $E:= \{E_1,\ldots, E_k\}$ be an edge measurement ensemble.
+\begin{definition} Let $d$ be some fixed dimension.
+Let $E:= (E_1,\ldots, E_k)$ be an edge measurement ensemble over $n$ vertices.
 The ordering on the edges of $E$ fixes an association between each edge in $E$ and a coordinate axis of $\CC^{k}$.
 Let $m_E(\p) := \la E, \p \ra^2$ be the map from $d$-dimensional configuration space to $\CC^{k}$ measuring the squared lengths of the edges of $E$.